WalterMarikwa/lifeSports/README.md

 #### Hackathon Challenge

-1. Use the working version of your LifeSports app from the Challenge to go the next level!

-2. Be creative!
-Develop a new and more engaging UI for your 'workout tracker' and deliver an app that will captivate the LifeSports' coaches!

-3. Each submission should include an updated UI, with updates, as required, to the mongoose data model, api server and integrations.
-All Submissions must be deployed with a professionally composed github repo and a live working app on Heroku

-4. The deadline for all submissions in Thursday, Oct 24 at 5pm
+- Took this work of my lifeSports version to the next level, By showing creativity and also developing a new and more engaging UI tracker for workout tracker.